—STRATEGIC ADVISORY FOR HUMAN-CENTERED EDUCATION

 Where AI Research Meets Classroom Practice

-Applied research on developing the human capacities that artificial intelligence cannot replicate.
+Applied research on developing the human capacities foundational to human intelligence.

 As AI systems handle routine cognitive tasks, schools face an urgent question: what remains distinctly human?